London's car-melting skyscraper wins Carbuncle Cup

 One of them, Ike Ijeh, said City of London planners were as much to blame for approving what he described as “a gratuitous glass gargoyle graffitied onto the skyline of London” as the building’s renowned Uruguayan architect, Rafael Vinoly.

-“If anything summarizes what makes a building a Carbuncle, this is it,” Ijeh wrote in an article on Business Design’s website.
+“If anything summarises what makes a building a Carbuncle, this is it,” Ijeh wrote in an article on Business Design’s website.

 Judges complained that the top-heavy building, whose upper floors are bigger than its base thanks to its unusual flared design, was an eyesore.